Blender Hollandaise Sauce Recipe

 How To Make Hollandaise Sauce with a Blender

-1. Start with adding egg yolks, lemon juice, salt, cayenne pepper, and mustard to the jar.
+• Combine the ingredients.
+Start by adding egg yolks, lemon juice, salt, cayenne pepper, and mustard to the jar.

 Hollandaise Sauce over Asparagus